Biology 2107 Test #1 Spring, 2023

 C. Genetic drift

-D. Mitotic cell division
+D. Cell division

 E. Natural selection

-14. Which one of the following statements distinguishes a prokaryotic cell from a eukaryotic cell?
+15. Which one of the following statements distinguishes a prokaryotic cell from a eukaryotic cell?

 A. The prokaryotic cell has a nucleus.